 Let’s see how to create the Azure function queue trigger using the Azure Portal.

-Navigate to the Azure Function App that you have created above and then click on the Functions option from the left navigation on the Azure Function App page and then click on the + Add button to create the new Azure Function Queue trigger.
+Navigate to the Azure Function App you created above, click on the Functions option from the left navigation on the Azure Function App page, and then click on the + Add button to create the new Azure Function Queue trigger.

-Provide a name for the function and Queue and then select a storage account connection and then click on the Create function button.
+Provide a name for the function and Queue, select a storage account connection, and click the Create function button.

-Now, on the Azure Function page, click on the Code + Test link from the left navigation and you can able to see the run.csx file.
+On the Azure Function page, click the Code + Test link from the left navigation to see the run.csx file.

 The run.csx file contains the below code